Treatments · Somatic therapy

 The body as information, not a symptom to silence.

 “Somatic” comes from the Greek soma, the body.
 In our work, that means we treat what is happening in your body as data, not as something to push past on the way to the “real” conversation.
 The talking mind is one source of information.
-The body is another, and it often knows things the words have not caught up to yet.
+Physical sensations can be another source to explore alongside words and context.

 So when we say we work somatically, we mean we pay attention to the body’s signals while we talk.
 Breath that tightens.
 A shoulder that lifts.
 A heart rate that climbs.
 A throat that closes on a sentence it does not want to finish.
 These are not problems to fix.
-They are the nervous system telling us where the live material is.
+They are observations that can be explored together without assigning meaning in advance.

 This is not bodywork, not massage, not energy healing, and not anything that asks you to believe in chakras, auras, or fields.
 It is psychotherapy that happens to include the body in the room.
 Everything stays consented, paced, and verbal.